broadbr/capstone/Notes.md

     text highlighting is working.
-    had issues resizing the ourput, using fixed dimensions solved them. still need to clean up results before translating
+    had issues resizing the ourput, using fixed dimensions solved them. still need to clean up results before translating gitignore keeps tracking my data dir

+3/22
+    capture text is proccessed for whitespace and puncuation, then stored in sentence structure.
+    **need to get one output windoe instead of two **using full path for save dir